bestbat/Homura/README.md

 To start this script use the shortcut in the startmenu or use `bash /home/$USER/.local/share/Homura/Homura.sh`.

 To uninstall that script open the `Setup.sh` again and select `Uninstall Homura`.

+# Release cycle :loudspeaker:

+New features gets releasd in a week or in 5 days.
+If an exiting feature needs a fix then i create fast a release.

 ## Contribute :pencil2:
 if you want to contribute to this repo then just send a pull request or issues :)